U.S. regulators close inquiries into Ford, Chrysler vehicles

 Chrysler recalled about 30,000 model year 2012 Jeep Patriot and Compass SUVs globally for the issue in April.

 Both Ford and Chrysler said there were no accidents or injuries related to the problems.
-Chrysler is a unit of Italian automaker Fiat.
+Chrysler is a unit of Italian automaker Fiat FIA.MI.